Markcrest-dev/TradeStarter/README.md

    - Complete lessons to earn XP and unlock new content

 2. **Use Tools**:
-   - Navigate to "Tools" for converters and basic calculators
+   - Navigate to "Tools" for converters and calculators
-   - Check "Advanced Tools" for professional trading calculators
    - Track live crypto prices and forex market hours

+3. **Join the Community**:
+   - Visit the Forum to discuss strategies
+   - Use the Journal to track your trades

-3. **Read Guides**:
+4. **Read Guides**:
    - Visit Resources → Crypto/Forex/Airdrop Guide
    - Download PDF resources for offline learning